MamoruTakata/MamoruTakata.github.io/_pages/about.md

 2019     Graduate School of Science, Osaka City University

 ### Awards
-2011     Japan Ethological Society Award
+2020     Japan Ethological Society Award

 ### Competitive Grants
-2018-(2020)
-Grant-in-Aid for Scientific Research (S), Japan Society for the Promotion of Science “Antiaging system of long-lived termite kings” (Research Project No. 18H05268).
+2018-(2021) Grant-in-Aid for JSPS Fellows, Japan Society for the Promotion of Science (Research Project No. 18J01880)

-2005-2007
-Relationship between genetic diversity and resistance to pathogens in termites (ResearchProject No. 17770016).
-Grant-in-Aid for Young Scientists (B), Japan Society for the Promotion ofScience
+2017-2018 Grant-in-Aid for Research Activity Start-up, Japan Society for the Promotion of Science (Research Project No. 17H06796)

 ### Society Committees